-Send an email to Patrick Napier at patrick.napier@ucr.edu and provide her with the test session information you'd like to enroll in, as well as your signed authorization form.
+Email Patrick Napier at patrick.napier@ucr.edu and provide him with the test session information you'd like to enroll in and your signed authorization form.
 This form will need to be signed as a form of payment.
 Graduate Division will charge your student account a \$70 test fee.